Quantcast

 For much of the past year, a pro-ERA campaign known as New Yorkers for Equal Rights has been working to educate voters about the measure and sway them to approve it.

 But, at the same time, there is also a concerted effort led by state Republicans to defeat the proposal.
-They are trying to dissuade voters from supporting the ERA by claiming it would have multiple unintended consequences, such as paving the way for undocumented immigrants to vote — a notion the measure’s supporters say is false.
+They are trying to dissuade voters from supporting the amendment by claiming it would have multiple unintended consequences, such as paving the way for undocumented immigrants to vote — a notion the measure’s supporters say is false.

 One of the ERA’s biggest detractors is a group dubbed the Coalition to Protect Kids.

-Similar to the state Republicans, the group has focused its messaging not on abortion but instead on the measure’s potential impact on transgender youth.
+Similar to state Republicans, the group has focused its messaging not on abortion but instead on the measure’s potential impact on transgender youth.
 They claim that by eliminating unequal treatment based on age, the proposal would give children access to gender-affirming hormones and surgeries for which they would currently need parental consent.

 However, the New York City Bar Association says that claim is false and the measure would not impact parents’ rights to be involved in decision-making around their children’s health care.